dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

    - display!

 ---------------------------------------------------------------------------
-### Extension: write your own bit-banged i2c
+### Extension: write your own hardware or bit-banged i2c

-This is fun, and not hard from the wikipedia.
+The wikipedia for the i2c protocol gives a pretty easy pseudo-code you can use to do a bit-banged version.

+The broadcom document pages 28---36 describes the hardware i2c.

+You'll notice that the i2c datasheet looks similar to UART (fixed-size FIFO queue for transmit and receive, the need to check if data or space is available, control over speed, errata, etc).
+The more devices you do the more you'll notice they share common patterns.
+The nice thing: there exists an N s.t. after doing N devices, doing N+1 is pretty quick.

 ---------------------------------------------------------------------------
 ### Extension: multiple devices + i2c